How to Calculate Your Credit Utilization Ratio

 Your credit utilization can fluctuate as your credit card issuer updates your credit card balance with the credit bureaus.
 Changes to your credit limits, balance transfers, purchases, payments, and opening new accounts will also affect your credit utilization.

 Keeping up with the daily or even monthly changes to your credit utilization can be tough, especially if you have several credit cards.
-You can best manage your credit utilization by keeping your credit card balances below 30% of the credit limit.
+You can best manage your credit utilization by keeping your credit card balances below 30% of the credit limit; the lower the better.
 Then, do a periodic checkup on your total credit utilization to be sure you're managing your credit cards well.